Dalbouz/HZTM/README.md

 </p>
 <br>
 <h3>Database</h3>
-<p>The database is created using MySQL, and its mostly controled using MariaDB.
+<p>The database is created using MySQL, and its mostly controled using HeidiSQL.
 Inside the database system there are multiple triggers that distribute data withing the repositorys.
 The machines that conduct the tests are sending unfiltered data that with the triggers we can distrubute in the right slots inside the right repository.</p>
 <br>
 <img src="https://github.com/user-attachments/assets/e0061265-7ce8-481a-a768-761213abeba3">